Greek Name Days - Woman Church

 In previous years, people were expected to spend their name day in church.
 That would start the evening before your name day begins during vespers.

 The religious connection to the saint whose name you carry should also be seen within your home.
-Most Greek homes are expected to have a small corner called “iconostasi” where a few icons are displayed.
+Many Greek homes are expected to have a small corner called “iconostasi” where a few icons are displayed.
 The icons need to first have been blessed in a church and there is also an oil-burning candle that needs to be lit at all times.
 The holy icon of the saint whose name you carry should also be displayed within your home.

 In addition to church duties, people would hold “an open home”.
 That is an open invitation for anyone to come by the house and wish them well.
 The celebrant would provide drinks and treats for the guests.
 That is a common practice for all celebrations in Greece even now.
 So do not be surprised if a Greek friend buys your drinks when its his birthday.